Woolwich & Districts

 The Austin Family

 cellar.
-During the war the family would use the cellar to
+During the war the family would use

+Street.
 It was a sweet shop and their surname

 If so, email